 SMITA CHANDRA THOMASPrincipal

 The principal Smita Chandra Thomas is a subject matter expert in energy efficiency in buildings at the cutting-edge of green technology and energy management strategy.
-Dedicated to enabling energy efficiency in buildings through building science, Ms. Thomas has nearly two decades of professional experience performing and managing techno-economic analyses in support of demand-side management (passive strategies, conservation, energy efficiency, demand response, and renewable resources) for path-breaking green buildings, programs and policy development.
-Ms. Thomas has also led and written several winning proposals.
-Ms. Thomas is a published author with publications at the ACEEE Summer Study and the China Business Review among others.
+Dedicated to enabling energy efficiency in buildings through building science, Ms. Thomas has over two decades of professional experience performing and managing techno-economic analyses in support of demand-side management (passive strategies, conservation, energy efficiency, demand response, and renewable resources) for path-breaking green buildings, programs, and policy development.
+Ms. Thomas has led and written several winning proposals.
+She is also a published author and frequent speaker at conferences.

 Starting as a researcher at the Lawrence Berkeley National Lab in 1997, Ms Thomas has since worked at leading private consulting firms in the US including Booz Allen Hamilton, ICF International, the Heschong Mahone Group (now TRC) and Steven Winter Associates (now Vidaris).
 Clients have included US Federal entities such as DOE and EPA; regional entities such as the Regional Greenhouse Gas Initiative; major investor-owned utilities in US and Canada such as PG&E, Pepco, Entergy, National Grid, and Ontario Power Authority; and design firms such as Fox & Fowle, Perkins+Will, and Mogavero Notestine.
 Projects have included Demand Side Management portfolio planning, policy analyses, technical support for efficiency programs, and modeling and consulting for individual buildings such as the Manhattan headquarters for the New York Times and Bank of America.